GEcaiIT/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

   **Ideas median (8/10) + Content median (8/10) + Grammar median (4/5) = final score (20/25)**

-Note, again, that final scores are calculated by criteria, not by individual assessor.
-Thus the response's score is not the median of the scores that each individual peer assessor gave the response.
+.. note:: Remember that final scores are calculated by criteria, not by individual assessor.
+The response's score is not the median of the scores that each individual peer assessor gave the response.

 For information on grades for student submissions that you have cancelled and removed from peer assessment, refer to :ref:`Remove a student response from peer